 Did you see Elon Musk’s latest interview with Joe Rogan?
-It covered some details concerning what DOGE has discovered in the course of their work over the last month and ten days.
+It covered some details concerning what the Department of Government Efficiency (DOGE) has discovered in the course of its work over the past month and 10 days.

 It is not pretty.
-He explained more about the early problem they had discovered at the U.S. Treasury.
+Musk explained more about the early problem DOGE had discovered at the U.S. Treasury.
 The outgoing payment systems had not been monitored, audited, or even looked at by an elected official or outside appointee since 1945 or possibly earlier.
-There were nearly $5 trillion in payments flying out without any tag linking to Congressional authorization or a source of authority.
+There were nearly $5 trillion in payments flying out without any tag linking to congressional authorization or a source of authority.

-Musk said that DOGE has changed this so that the systems now have to comply with normal accounting standards that prevail in the business world.
-He estimates that this one change will save $100 billion.
-He further explains that such a shabby system builds in a strange bias always to keep paying no matter what.
+Musk said DOGE has changed this so that the systems now have to comply with normal accounting standards that prevail in the business world.
+He estimated that this one change will save $100 billion.
+He further explained that such a shabby system builds in a strange bias always to keep paying no matter what.
 That’s easier than having to deal with individuals, nonprofits, or companies and their protests against getting cut off.

-In other words, if you have a system through which unlimited amounts of money flow, and no one is really incentivized to care that it is being used well, and no professionals in place tasked with the job of stopping leakage, it can continue forever until bankruptcy.
-And it would have too, but for the Trump administration’s demand for a change.
+In other words, if you have a system through which unlimited amounts of money flow, and no one is really incentivized to care that it is being used well, and no professionals are tasked with the job of stopping leakage, it can continue forever until bankruptcy.
+And it would have, too, but for the Trump administration’s demand for a change.

-For the first time since the Second World War, the U.S. Department of Treasury now has a fiscal assistant secretary who was not chosen from within the ranks of the bureaucracy.
-There have only been 15 people in this position over 85 years, and they all came from within the system.
+For the first time since World War II, the U.S. Department of the Treasury now has a fiscal assistant secretary who was not chosen from within the ranks of the bureaucracy.
+There were only 15 people in this position over 85 years, and they all came from within the system.

-Musk said that taking on the waste, fraud, and abuse in the federal government is a challenge beyond anything he has ever confronted.
-He is learning quickly but he also seemed rather frustrated and exhausted—not yet beaten but mostly just overwhelmed.
+Musk told Rogan that taking on the waste, fraud, and abuse in the federal government is a challenge beyond anything he has ever confronted.
+He said he is learning quickly, but he also seemed rather frustrated and exhausted—not yet beaten, but mostly just overwhelmed.

-This whole plan mapped out over years before inauguration is brilliant beyond belief, especially when you consider the thick and nearly impenetrable walls that have separated elected leaders from the actual functioning of government.
-What they have achieved is without precedent in the postwar period, but the fallout from the changes will take a very long time to reveal itself.
+This whole plan, mapped out over years before the inauguration, is brilliant beyond belief, especially when you consider the thick and nearly impenetrable walls that have separated elected leaders from the actual functioning of government.
+What DOGE has achieved is without precedent in the postwar period, but the fallout from the changes will take a very long time to reveal itself.

 When you consider the clouds of secrecy surrounding government finance—money going out and money coming in—it just makes the mind race with fear and dread about what might be going on behind the scenes.
 Given that trust in government is at an all-time low, it is highly likely that a substantial number of people are of the intuitive position that the whole thing is really a racket.

-Musk further presented a revealing explanation of the rise of NGOs, or non-government organizations, which is the international name for what in the United States are called nonprofits.
+Musk further presented a revealing explanation of the rise of nongovernmental organizations (NGOs), which is the international name for what in the United States are called nonprofits.
 He explained that many are funded by government, which does not quite make sense.
-You cannot have a government-funded non-government organization but that is precisely the point.
-Elon explained that NGOs emerged as a means by which government can achieve objectives that would otherwise be circumscribed by law, such as censorship or election interference.
+You cannot have a government-funded nongovernmental organization, but that is precisely the point.
+Musk said NGOs emerged as a means by which government can achieve objectives that would otherwise be circumscribed by law, such as censorship or election interference.

 Looked at from this point of view, it is remarkable that this has gone on as long as it has.

 Another issue concerns personnel.
-Last week, the Office of Personnel Management put out an email asking all federal workers to describe in five points what they did last week.
-A million people complied but another one million plus did not bother, or possibly did not check the email at all.
+The Office of Personnel Management recently put out an email asking all federal workers to describe in five points what they did the previous week.
+A million people complied, but more than 1 million people did not bother, or possibly did not check the email at all.

-After a few days, we gained more insight into why they were doing this.
-They wanted to discover precisely how many people on the federal payroll are actually working for the government.
+After a few days, we gained more insight into why the agency was doing this.
+It wanted to discover precisely how many people on the federal payroll are actually working for the government.
 DOGE had developed an intuition that vast numbers of these people either do not exist or just pretend to work.

 Now another email has gone out to cross-check the second responses with the first responses.
 It’s a good guess that only half will reply, the same half as before.
 At this point, the administration will have a sense of how to begin cutting the payroll.
 Maybe it will be 10 percent or maybe it will be 50 percent.
 We just have to see.